Download our FREE Savings Pass to easily access discounts to local attractions, restaurants, & shops!

 As a result of heavy rains and landslides, the Blue Ridge Parkway is currently closed from Milepost 121.4 to Milepost 135.9.
 A major road hazard at Milepost 127.9 has led to the closure.
 According to the National Park Service, this is a complex road failure that will require extensive repairs.
 This section is closed to motor vehicles and all recreational activities.

-The repair and reopening of this section is expected by the end of September 2022.
+The repair and reopening of this section is expected by Spring 2023.

 While we look forward to when this section of the Parkway will eventually re-open, we have created a special detour route that you can utilize as part of your visit to the Roanoke Valley in Virginia's Blue Ridge.
 This route still features beautiful views and it also introduces you to some of the unique things to do in our region in Southwest Roanoke County and along Route 419.